Focus on High Electricity Use Items First

 Use Energy Saving Mode on Dishwasher: To conserve energy, use energy saving mode on your dishwasher or air dry dishes.
 Avoid pre-rinsing dishes to save up to $70 a year.
 Be sure to run a full dishwasher at night when electricity rates are cheaper.

 Home Maintenance Can Reduce Electricity Use

 Replace A/C Filters Regularly: To help your A/C unit run more efficiently, replace the A/C filter every 3 months.
 A dirty filter will also reduce the operating life of your A/C unit.

 Turn Off Ceiling Fans: Turn Off Ceiling Fans: To save up to $7 per month, turn off your ceiling fan when you leave the room.
 Ceiling fans allow you to feel cooler with thermostat set to a higher temperature so install them in bedrooms and family rooms for savings.
-If your ceiling fan serves as more of a decoration than air cooling tool, then you should consider buying a Savoy House ceiling light instead.
+If your ceiling fan serves as more of a decoration than air cooling tool, then you should consider upgrading.
 Not only do these lights add a high level of sophistication to any room, but they also do not use as much electricity as a ceiling fan.
 There are many options to choose from, such as chandeliers and more conventional flush mount lights.
 Of course, the amount of power saved varies per product, but they are an efficient alternative to a ceiling fan.
 As always, it is still important to turn these lights off whenever you are leaving the room.